Welcome to CyberLink Member Zone

 1. PhotoDirector Essential - Best Overall Free Lightroom Alternative

 PhotoDirector Essential has the powerful editing tools you find in Photoshop with the impressive organizational tools of Lightroom in one package.
-It is the best overall alternative to Lightroom because it is packed with advanced tools to edit photos, yet it remains easy to use and learn.
+It is the best overall alternative to Lightroom because it is packed with features to help you organize photos, plus advanced photo adjustments and editing tools.
+It also comes with professional time-savers like batch processing and tethered shooting.
 Detailed Review >

 Click the button below to download PhotoDirector Essential for free today.